Azure/azure-docs-sdk-dotnet/api/overview/azure/redis-cache.md

 ---
-title: Azure Redis Cache libraries for .NET
+title: Azure Cache for Redis libraries for .NET
-description: Reference for Azure Redis Cache libraries for .NET ms.date: 10/19/2017 ms.topic: reference ms.service: redis-cache
+description: Reference for Azure Cache for Redis libraries for .NET ms.date: 10/19/2017 ms.topic: reference ms.service: cache
 ---

-# Azure Redis Cache libraries for .NET
+# Azure Cache for Redis libraries for .NET

 ## Overview

-Azure Redis Cache is a secure data cache and messaging broker that provides high throughput and low-latency access to data for applications.
-For more information, see [How to Use Redis Cache](https://docs.microsoft.com/azure/redis-cache/cache-dotnet-how-to-use-azure-redis-cache).
+Azure Cache for Redis is a secure data cache and messaging broker that provides high throughput and low-latency access to data for applications.
+For more information, see [How to Use Azure Cache for Redis](/azure/azure-cache-for-redis/cache-dotnet-how-to-use-azure-redis-cache).

 ## Client library

-Azure Redis Cache is compatible with any Redis client API, including `StackExchange.Redis`.
+Azure Cache for Redis is compatible with any Redis client API, including `StackExchange.Redis`.

 Install the [NuGet package](https://www.nuget.org/packages/StackExchange.Redis) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].